-In California, you can create a living trust for almost any asset you own: real estate, bank account, vehicle, or jewelry.
-When you create the trust, you must transfer property into it as well as designating a trustee (you can appoint yourself while living).
-Upon your death, the successor trustee will transfer the trust assets to the beneficiaries without having to go through the probate process.
+Furthermore, you can create a living trust for almost any asset you own, including real estate, bank accounts, vehicles, and jewelry.
+Once you create a trust, you must transfer property into it and designate a trustee (you can appoint yourself while alive).
+Then, upon your death, the successor trustee will transfer the trust assets to the beneficiaries without having to go through the probate process.

-Avoiding Probate with Payment on Death Designations
+2. Payment on Death Designation

-- Bank accounts
+- Bank accounts;

-- Stocks and bonds
+- Stocks and bonds; and

 - U.S. savings bonds

-Vehicle Transfer on Death Registration in California
+3. Transfer on Death Deed

-Joint Tenancy Ownership of Property
+4. Joint Tenancy Ownership of Property

-Simplified Probate Procedures
+5. Small Estate Probate Procedures

-Depending on the nature of your personal estate, you may be able to use California’s “small estate” probate procedures to have your property distributed among your beneficiaries.
+Depending on the nature of your personal estate, you may be able to use California’s “small estate” probate procedures to have your property distributed amongst your beneficiaries.
 The gross value of the decedent’s real and personal property cannot exceed $166,250 to use such procedures.

 Contact A People’s Choice for more information about avoiding probate in California.
 Ultimately, we always recommend proper estate planning to avoid probate.
 Luckily, estate planning doesn’t need to cost thousands of dollars – and you don’t need to hire an attorney for this very routine process.
 We can help you prepare your estate planning documents at a reasonable fee.
 Call us at 800-747-2780 and learn how we can help you!